 16) Where can I upload my research proposal?

 An upload of your research proposal is not necessary.
 Please fill in the various sections of your online application thoroughly to let our evaluators know about your planned research activities.

 17) Why are own funds required for this scholarship?

 The scholarship rate might not cover all expenses for your research stay in Austria.
 In addition to your stay in Austria, you might have various expenses before you are able to enter Austria.
+Furthermore, our grant rates are based on the assumption that actual living costs in Austria are higher than the grant itself.
 Hence, own funds are required.
 Please make sure to inform yourself about living costs in Austria beforehand.
 Increased expenses may occur due to

 - compulsory health insurance;

-- proof of own funds to the Austrian residence authority to receive your residence permit (e.g. if your accommodation costs more than EUR 284/month);
+- proof of own funds to the Austrian residence authority to receive your residence permit (e.g. if your accommodation costs more than EUR 300/month);

 - travel costs to the Austrian representative authority to receive your visa;